zhlSunLab/MGF6mARice/README.md

 ## Contact

-Please feel free to contact us if you need any help.
+Please feel free to contact us if you need any help (E-mail: mengyaliu1003@foxmail.com).